Mackey Lecture – 2020 & 2021

 Mackey Lecture – Fall , 2020

 Fr.
 Alapaki Kim is a Native Hawaiʻian priest of the Catholic Diocese of Honolulu and the pastor of St. Ritaʻs Church in Nanakuli.
 Fr.
 “Paki” is noted for his expertise on Hawaiʻian culture and practices.
 He has dedicated his life to bringing together Hawaiʻian and Catholic spirituality.
 His parish in Nanakuli is on Hawaiʻian Homelands.
 Many of the Sunday liturgies at St. Ritaʻs are bilingual in Hawaiʻian and English.

 Fr.
 Paki will shed light on understanding many of the unique aspects of racism in Hawaiʻi.
-In this recorded Zoom presentation he will take questions from guest participants after he makes his presentation.
-The recorded video presentation will premiere on Youtube on October 11, 2020 on the “Marianist Center of Hawaiʻi” channel and on the “marianisthawaii” Youtube channel.
-Click here from October 11th for a direct link.
+In this recorded Zoom presentation he takes questions from guest participants after he makes his presentation.
+The recorded video presentation is now available on Youtube on on the “Marianist Center of Hawaiʻi” channel and on the “marianisthawaii” Youtube channel.
+Click here for a direct link.
 FREE!
 NO REGISTRATION NEEDED!